caddyserver/website/src/docs/markdown/quick-starts/file-server.md

 file_server
 ```

+If you don't have permission to bind to low ports, replace `localhost` with `localhost:2015` (or some other high port).

 Then, from the same directory, run:

 <pre><code class="cmd bash">caddy run</code></pre>

-You can then load [localhost:2015](http://localhost:2015) to see your site!
+You can then load [localhost](https://localhost) (or whatever the address in your config is) to see your site!

 The [`file_server` directive](/docs/caddyfile/directives/file_server) has more options for you to customize your site.
 Make sure to [reload](/docs/command-line#caddy-reload) Caddy (or stop and start it again) when you change the Caddyfile!